Impact on pension expense under international accounting as at October 31, 2020

 The table below shows the discount rates for varying durations and the change since the beginning of the year.
 A plan’s duration generally varies between 10 (mature plan) and 20 (young plan).

-Since the beginning of the year, the pension expense has decreased by 10% (for a contributory plan) due to an increase in discount rates despite negative returns on assets.
+Since the beginning of the year, the pension expense has increased by 8% (for a contributory plan) mainly due to the decrease in the discount rates.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.